whitneyburton/portfolios/students/1701-back/josh_thompson/20170303-josh-thompson-m1.md

   - [how to customize your terminal to improve readability and information parsing](https://gist.github.com/josh-works/7f2e6c82d22dca6e9fbc029c8b17703d)

+- Continuing in this vein, I held several "work through drills" sessions throughout the mod.
+I basically spent an hour or more helping other students get set up to do mythical creatures, and work through them.
+- I also did a screenhero session with a few students one weekend, to help them with drills.
 - I emptied the dishwasher three or four times throughout the mod.
 I'm a sucker for a clean kitchen, both at home and anywhere I "work".
 Also, regularly made coffee and kept the kitchen clean.
 It's a small thing, but without a few folks noting and fixing issues related to cleanliness, things slowly degrade.

 -------------------------------------------------------------